PrimeDAO/deals-docs/published-md-files/TermsOfService.md

 3.5.
 We may terminate or suspend your access to our Platform immediately, without prior notice or liability, if you breach any clause of the Terms.
 Upon termination of your access, your right to use the Platform will immediately cease.
 Clauses 7 through 20 survive termination of these Terms.

 3.6.
 You may have been referred to the Platform by a third party.
-We are not liable for any agreement or terms that may exist between you and such third party.
+We are not liable for any agreement or terms that may exist between you and such a third party.

 **WHAT YOU NEED TO USE OUR PLATFORM**

 4.1.
-A detailed step-by-step guide on how to use the Platform can be found in the "Prime Launch Documentation - ADD LINK" section on the Platform.
+A detailed step-by-step guide on how to use the Platform can be found in the "Prime Deals Documentation - https://www.prime.xyz/deals/docs" section on the Platform.

 4.2	To use the Platform, you need:

 4.2.1.
 A wallet compatible with the Ethereum Blockchain or Ethereum Virtual Machine compatible validation mechanisms.
 We currently only support MetaMask, Torus and WalletConnect compatible wallets.
 We have not tested compatibility with any other wallets.

 4.2.2.
-An ERC 20 token for participation in a launch.
+An ERC 20 token for participation in a deal.

 4.2.3.
-Depending on whether you interact with Prime Launch on Ethereum Mainnet or Ethereum Virtual Machine compatible validation mechanisms, sufficient ETH must be in your Wallet to pay for transactions fees, which are incurred through the Protocol and on the Blockchain.
+Depending on whether you interact with Prime Deals on Ethereum Mainnet or Ethereum Virtual Machine compatible validation mechanisms, sufficient ETH must be in your Wallet to pay for transactions fees, which are incurred through the Protocol and on the Blockchain.

 **FEES LEVIED BY US**

 5.1.
-We do not currently levy any fees on users who participate in a launch on Prime Launch.
+We do not currently levy any fees on users who participate in a deal on Prime Deals.

 5.2.
 The Protocol might require a contribution of any kind, if so described.